Mark A. Boyer

 Mark A. Boyer (born June 15, 1961) is a Board of Trustees Distinguished Professor in the Department of Geography at the University of Connecticut.
 He is a specialist in international relations theory.
 His recent scholarship analyzes governmental responses to climate change at the regional and local level.
 He has also investigated pedagogical methodologies.

-Boyer has served as executive director of the International Studies Association since 2015.
-He previously served as a co-editor of International Studies Review (2008–2012) and editor of International Studies Perspectives (2000–2004); he continues to serve as an editorial board member for both journals.
+Boyer served as executive director of the International Studies Association from 2015 until 2024.
+He had previously served as a co-editor of International Studies Review (2008–2012) and editor of International Studies Perspectives (2000–2004); he continues to serve as an editorial board member for both journals.
 He is also co-director of the GlobalEd 2 project, which conducts computer-assisted international studies simulations for middle school and high school students throughout the United States.

 Boyer received the Ladd Hollist Service Award in 2008 and the Rowman & Littlefield Award for Innovative Teaching in Political Science in 2000.